melladam/melladam.github.io/index.md

   <div class="solution-card">
     <p class="solution-lead">
-      Up to now, we’ve been talking about a feeling : that sense that Gaming on YouTube was
+      Up to now, we’ve been talking about a feeling: that sense that Gaming on YouTube was
       <span class="solution-highlight">more than content</span>.
       But nostalgia isn’t proof.
 So we decided to do what we couldn’t do as kids: step back, and test it with real evidence.